microsoftgraph/microsoft-graph-docs-contrib/includes/data-connect-quickstart-01.md

 ![A screenshot that explains the onboarding flow.](../concepts/images/data-connect-overview-flowchart.png)

 >**Note:** For existing tenants who already have Microsoft Graph Data Connect enabled and want to use this tutorial: please notify your global adminstrator toggle Microsoft Graph Data Connect off and then on again in the [admin portal](https://admin.microsoft.com/adminportal/home#/Settings/Services/:/Settings/L1/O365DataPlan) to be able to follow this tutorial flow.
-For new customers who have not yet toggled Microsoft Graph Data Connect on, please follow the steps in this tutorial below, no extra action is required from you.
+For new customers who have not yet toggled Microsoft Graph Data Connect on, please follow the steps in this tutorial below.
+No extra action is required from you.

 1. **Admin enables Data Connect:** The first step in onboarding is for your global administrator to [enable Data Connect](https://admin.microsoft.com/adminportal/home#/Settings/Services/:/Settings/L1/O365DataPlan).